Hernia Mesh Lawsuit

 Do I have a hernia mesh lawsuit?

 If you underwent hernia repair surgery using a mesh and suffered following the surgery, the Kishish Law Group can help.
 Even if you don't know what kind of mesh was used or if a mesh was used in your surgery, we can help you find the information necessary to pursue your best legal option.
 We are committed to seeking justice for our clients and getting the compensation they deserve.
-Contact our experienced lawyers and staff today by filling out our contact form or calling us toll free at 1 (888) 402-5552.

 Speak with a Hernia Mesh Lawyer